TheoTime01/Spok--Boston-Dynamics-Spot-inspired-robot/README.md

 ![Node file](software/spok_rob/spok_rob/gyro_node.py)

-This node also reads data from the MPU6050 sensor, but it also converts the data into the pitch and roll angles of the robot.
+This node also reads data from the MPU6050 sensor, but it also converts the data into the pitch and roll angles of the robot using a Kalman filter.
 We used this node to balance the robot on an uneven floor, but it is not used for the movement.

 ```mermaid